Terry returns to the UK and gets some disappointing news.

 "Course I'm not.
 We don't want to be late back at camp, do we?"
 Bob gave another laugh.
 "Bit of a scaredy-cat, aren't you?"

 "No, I'd just like to get back in one piece that's all.
-We'll be at Watford Gap soon, do you want me to drive for a while so you can have a blow?"
+We'll be at the Watford Gap services soon, do you want me to drive for a while so you can have a blow?"

 "Don't be silly, I'm all right."
 Bob eased the car's speed down a little.
 "Anyway, you're not insured to drive it."